CHALLENGE AMERICA: Award Administration

 The "Earliest Announcement of Grant Award or Rejection" date for your category on the Application Calendar tells you when we expect to announce grant decisions.

 Note that the "announcement" is likely to take the form of a preliminary congratulatory message, a request for project/budget revisions, or a rejection notification.
-The official grant award notification (i.e., a notice of action authorized by the National Endowment for the Arts Office of Grants Management) is the only legal and valid confirmation of award.
+The official grant award notification (i.e., a notice of action authorized by the NEA Office of Grants Management) is the only legal and valid confirmation of award.
 Receipt of your official award notification can take several months depending on a number of factors such as reviewing changes to the project budget, the number of awards to be processed, whether the agency has its appropriation from Congress, etc.

 National Historic Preservation Act and/or the National Environmental Policy Act Review

-If you are recommended for a grant, your project may be subject to the National Historic Preservation Act (NHPA) and/or the National Environmental Policy Act (NEPA), in which case the National Endowment for the Arts will conduct a review of your project to ensure that it is compliant with NHPA/NEPA.
+If you are recommended for a grant, your project may be subject to the National Historic Preservation Act (NHPA) and/or the National Environmental Policy Act (NEPA) and the NEA will conduct a review of your project to ensure that it is in compliance with NHPA/NEPA.

 Some of the common project types that garner a NHPA review are: